 At specified HDD and HAB sites, a temporary noise barrier system should also be installed around the perimeter of the construction site to reduce the noise of drilling operations.
 There are several potential approaches to configure an adequate noise barrier.
 Acoustical insulation that consists of a sound absorptive material bonded to a mass-loaded vinyl curtain may be attached to a chain link fence in overlapping sections.
 A cost-effective barrier system could be constructed of 1-inch-thick plywood panels up to 16 ft (5 m) high.
 The inside surface of the barrier should be covered with sound absorptive material (such as 2-inch-thick fiberglass duct board) over at least 50 percent of the area.
 Other material may be conveniently utilized for portions of the temporary barrier such as hay bales or the strategic placement of mobile storage tanks and site storage containers, as practical.
 Alternatively, a large acoustically-lined tent may be used to enclose the workspace, although this must accommodate access by mobile equipment and typically requires a large area.
-The mitigation required for each scenario involving drilling operations is summarized in Table 14.
+The mitigation required for each scenario involving drilling operations is summarized in Revised Table 13.
+BMPs for construction activities as outlined in Section 6 will also be implemented for the scenarios designated in Revised Table 13 to further minimize the total sound level.

-Tabl e 14.
-Mitigatio n strategies for drilling operations at HBB and HDD sites. Ĩ
+Revised Table 13.
+Mitigation specified for drilling operations at HBB and HDD sites.

-Scenario Mitigation Landfall HDD construction at Acoustically treated HDD rig Smith Point County Park Quiet technology pumps and generators ICW HDD construction at Smith Point Marina Acoustically treated HDD rig Quiet technology pumps and generators BMPs for exit side operations

-Scenario Mitigation HAB construction at LIRR and William Floyd Parkway (TC1) Newer HAB rig Quiet technology pumps and generators Partial noise barriers surrounding both entry and exit side operations, at least 12 ft (4 m) tall BMPs HDD construction at Carmans River and Montauk Highway (TC2) Acoustically treated HDD rig Quiet technology pumps and generators Partial barrier for entry side operations, at least 12 ft (4 m) tall BMPs HAB construction at Sunrise Highway and Yaphank Avenue (TC3) Newer HAB rig Quiet technology pumps and generators Partial noise barriers surrounding both entry and exit side operations, at least 12 ft (4 m) tall BMPs HAB construction at Horseblock Road and Yaphank Avenue (TC4) Newer HAB rigQuiet technology pumps and generatorsBMPs HAB construction at LIRR and Manor Road (TC5) Newer HAB rigQuiet technology pumps and generatorsBMPs HDD construction at LIE East (TC6) No mitigation required for drilling operationsBMPs HDD construction at LIE West (TC7) No mitigation required for drilling operations HDD construction at Yaphank Creek and Montauk Highway (TC8) Acoustically treated HDD rig Quiet technology pumps and generators Partial noise barriers surrounding both entry and exit side operations, at least 12 ft (4 m) tall
+Scenario Mitigation Landfall HDD construction at Smith Point County Park Acoustically treated HDD rigQuiet technology pumps and generators ICW HDD construction at Smith Point Marina Acoustically treated HDD rig Quiet technology pumps and generators BMPs for exit side operations HAB construction at the LIRR and Church Road (TC1) Newer HAB rig Quiet technology pumps and generators Noise barriers surrounding both entry and exit side operations, at least 12 ft (4 m) tall HDD construction at Sunrise Highway and Revilo Avenue (TC2) Acoustically treated HDD rig Quiet technology pumps and generators Partial noise barriers at both entry and exit side operations, at least 12 ft (4 m) tall BMPs HDD construction at Carmans River and Victory Avenue (TC3) Newer HAB rig Quiet technology pumps and generators Partial barrier for exit side operations, at least 12 ft (4 m) tall BMPs HAB construction at the LIRR and Manor Road (TC4) Newer HAB rig Quiet technology pumps and generators Partial noise barriers at both entry and exit side operations, at least 9 ft (3 m) tall BMPs HAB construction at the LIE (TC5) Standard equipment may be used for drilling operations BMPs

-Table 15, Table 16, and Table 17 summarize the estimated day and night sound levels due to existing conditions, Project activities, and contributions from both (i.e., the predicted total sound level) at the NSRs for scenarios involving drilling operations.
-Figure 15 through Figure 24 present the predicted daytime sound levels due to construction activities.
-These results provide an indication of the level of noise that can be expected with application of the proposed mitigative measures described in Table 14.
+Table 14, Table 15, and Revised Table 16 summarize the estimated day and night sound levels due to existing conditions, Project activities, and contributions from both (i.e., the predicted total ambient sound level) at the NSRs for scenarios involving drilling operations.
+Figure 11, Figure 12, and Revised Figure 13 through Revised Figure 17 present the predicted daytime sound levels due to construction activities.
+These results provide an indication of the level of noise that can be expected with application of the proposed mitigative measures described in Revised Table 13.
 If drilling operations at two sites were to occur simultaneously, the total sound level at some NSRs would increase, but the increase would not require any changes to the mitigative measures specified.